bihor/fp_masterquiz/README.md

 - Bugfix for breaking change in TYPO3 11.5.0.

 Changes in version 3.2:
 - Every question can now be set to be optional.
-Setting template.mandatoryMark added.
+Setting template.optionalMark added (setting mandatoryMark from version 3.1.5 replaced).
 - The answer of text-fields is now checked too (it is no longer optional, but can be set to optional).
 - The RatingStar.css will now be included by the viewhelper f:asset in the template itself.
+- Setting template.col12 added for questions without an image.
+- Div with class card-body added to all cards.
+- Variable participant.username added.